chef/chef-web-docs/chef_master/source/resource_common.rst

 -----------------------------------------------------
 .. tag resources_common_guard_interpreter_example_default

-For example, the following code block will ensure the command is evaluated using the default interpreter as identified by the chef-client:
+For example, the following code block will ensure the command is evaluated using the default interpreter as identified by the Chef Infra Client:

 .. code-block:: ruby